Alice-Po/mediascan/README.md

 ## Development Setup

-Mayby it's a good idea to kill all containers and start fresh : docker stop $(docker ps -a -q)
+Mayby it's a good idea to kill all containers and start fresh : docker kill $(docker ps -a -q)

 ```bash
 # Start all services in development mode